-Robert “Romeo” Coates was a dashing figure from the Regency Era.
-He was born in Antigua in 1772 to a wealthy West Indies sugar plantation owner.
+Romeo Coates was a dashing figure from the Regency Era.
+He was born in Antigua in 1772 to a wealthy West Indies sugar plantation owner and named Robert Coates.
 When his father died, he inherited a considerable fortune, along with some very fine diamonds.
-With ample money, Coates eventually moved to England and settled in the fashionable watering-place of Bath.
-In Bath, he quickly developed a reputation for cutting a handsome figure, being a gallant lady-killer, and demonstrating gentlemanly manners (though often to the extreme).
+With ample money, Coates eventually moved to England and settled in the fashionable watering-place of Bath, the same city where Jane Austen and her parents lived from 1801 to 1806.
+In Bath, Coates quickly developed a reputation for cutting a handsome figure, being a gallant lady-killer, and demonstrating gentlemanly manners (though often to the extreme).

 Because of his penchant for playing the part of Romeo, he acquired the nickname “Romeo,” although sometimes he was also called “Diamond” Coates.
 When playing the part of Romeo, Coates wore a costume of his own design.
 It was out-of-date and over the top.
 It consisted of a “spangled cloak of sky-blue silk, crimson pantaloons, and a white hat trimmed with feathers.”
 He was also practically encrusted with diamonds.
 They appeared on his hat, knees, and shoes.
 Besides the unsuitability of the diamonds, his costume was too small and made him move stiffly on stage.
 Further, he wore this same costume for years until his pants ripped open, which generated huge amounts of laughter from the audience.